dtcaciuc/conecerto_scoreboard/README.md

 # Conecerto Scoreboard

-Concerto Scoreboard is an alternative score display program for [MJTiming](https://github.com/mjtiming/mjtiming).
+Conecerto Scoreboard is an alternative score display program for [MJTiming](https://github.com/mjtiming/mjtiming).
 It was originally designed to present results at [VCMC](https://vcmc.ca/) autocross events.